Top ▲

 Immuno Disease Comments: Phase 2 clinical candidate for alopecia areata (see NCT02684097).

-Clinical Use: Tralokinumab reached Phase 3 clinical trials for uncontrolled asthma, and atopic dermatitis, and Phase 2 for alopecia areata.
+Clinical Use: Tralokinumab was investigated in clinical trials for efficacy in patienst with uncontrolled asthma, atopic dermatitis, and alopecia areata.
 Click here to link to ClinicalTrials.gov's listing of Phase 3 tralokinumab trials.
-In addition, Phase 2 trials are investigating tralokinumab as a treatment for idiopathic pulmonary fibrosis (IPF, NCT01629667 and NCT02036580).
-Business reports online indicate that AstraZeneca have discontinued tralokinumab development foa asthma as it showed no benefit over placebo in their STRATOS 2 and TROPOS late-stage asthma trials [1].
+In addition, Phase 2 trials evaluated tralokinumab as a treatment for idiopathic pulmonary fibrosis (IPF, NCT01629667 and NCT02036580).
+Business reports online indicate that AstraZeneca discontinued tralokinumab development for asthma as it showed no benefit over placebo in their STRATOS 2 and TROPOS late-stage asthma trials [1].

 The EMA approved LEO Pharma's tralokinumab product Adtralza® in July 2021, as a treatment for severe atopic dermatitis that cannot be controlled by topical drugs.
 FDA approval for this indication followed at the end of 2021. | View clinical data